Secret (South Korean group): 2015–2018: Members departure, legal disputes with TS and presumed disbandment

 On September 26, 2016, it was announced that Sunhwa would be leaving the group after deciding not to renew her contract with TS Entertainment in order to pursue a career in acting.
 Sunhwa's contract with TS Entertainment was terminated on October 13.
 The group would continue with the remaining three members.

-On February 28, 2018 it was reported that Hyoseong and Jieun were in legal disputes with TS Entertainment.
+On February 28, 2018, it was reported that Hyoseong and Jieun were in legal disputes with TS Entertainment.
 Hyoseong's legal disputes with TS is due to issues such as not receiving payments.
 It was also reported that in August 2017, Jieun submitted a request to the Korean Commercial Arbitration Board to verify that her contract is no longer valid due to TS Entertainment not following the terms of the contract.

+2026–present: Reformed under new label and line-up changes

+On June 3, 2026, Secret announced through their new official social media accounts they had reformed under RBW after twelve years and RBW cautiously conveyed its position to News1, stating, "We are preparing for Secret's comeback" and said " We will provide specific details regarding the comeback in due course".
+On June 8, 2026 new member Yebin was introduced.
+Secret officially returned with the EP Secret Flavor, their first comeback in twelve years.

+Controversy

 Jieun later announced via Instagram that she was no longer a member of Secret as her contract was violated and no longer exists.
 On March 5, Hyoseong's lawyer revealed that she had filed a civil lawsuit against TS Entertainment in September 2017 to confirm that her contract with the agency is no longer valid.
 Hyoseong's lawyer stated “First, there are payments that Jun Hyo-seong has not received.
 TS Entertainment also transferred the management rights conferred by its exclusive contract with the singer to another party without the consent of Jun Hyoseong herself.
 Not only is this a clear violation of her contract, but it is also a source of instability in her promotions as a singer.”
 He also stated that it would be unlikely of Hyoseong to remain a member of Secret while under TS Entertainment given the situation and the lack of trust and communication between the agency and Hyoseong, effectively ending the group.